 When the weekend comes it appears Queenslanders are beginning to see themselves as DIY heroes.
-Spurred on by hit shows like the Block, The Renovators and Better Homes and Gardens it appears no job is too big or small to “have a crack at it”.
+Spurred on by hit shows like the Block, The Renovators and Better Homes and Gardens it appears to “have a crack at it”.
 However what many people don’t know is that by just swapping your office slacks for overalls does not make the DIY journey easy, or safe.
 Many people don’t truly realize how large a project is, in actuality, deceived by the skill of time-lapse photography.
 What the average Aussie needs to understand is that these shows are for entertainment purposes first and foremost.

 That said DIY is BIG business.
 For some reason people are prepared to pay more to do it themselves than to get a professional in.
 The tools and products purchased, at retail prices, from the local hardware store is just the initial expense.
 The DIY hero then invests time to learn a skill that most professional tradesman spent 4 to 5 years in becoming qualified.
 The real cost is almost never considered by the DIY hero.